wday0507/FPL-Portfolio-Optimisation/README.md

-These figures suggest moderate persistence in performancem with midfielders showing the highest year to year consistency.
+These figures suggest moderate persistence in performance with midfielders showing the highest year to year consistency.
 Next, I aim to improve on this baseline by incorporatng additional predictive features.
 ![image](https://github.com/user-attachments/assets/7658c285-e997-4f8c-b277-bf4520e1b6f4)
 <br>
 <br>